RaphMad/woodpecker_template_config_provider/README.md

 | TEMPLATES_PATH          | /templates/                     | Path to your template files                                                                                                                                                       |
 | EXTRA_CA_CERT_FILE      | _empty_                         | Path to an extra CA cert, useful when your forge uses a local CA. Will be passed as `CABundle` to [CloneOptions](CA`https://pkg.go.dev/github.com/go-git/go-git/v5#CloneOptions). |

-The following env vars should be set on your server:
+The following env vars should be set on your woodpecker server:

 * [WOODPECKER_CONFIG_SERVICE_ENDPOINT](https://woodpecker-ci.org/docs/usage/extensions/configuration-extension#global-configuration) (can also be set individually per repo)
 * [WOODPECKER_EXTENSIONS_ALLOWED_HOSTS](https://woodpecker-ci.org/docs/administration/configuration/server#extensions_allowed_hosts) (host part of your template config service)